Ranked as a Rising Star in The Legal 500 (2023)

-Naomi is an experienced advocate in the inquest arena.
-Naomi is regularly instructed to represent a range of interested parties including public bodies, private companies and families.
-She has experience in both jury inquests and Article 2 inquests.
+Naomi is an experienced and established advocate in the inquest arena.
+Naomi is regularly instructed to represent a range of interested parties including public bodies, private companies, individuals, and families.
+She has a wealth of experience in both jury inquests and Article 2 inquests.

 Naomi is experienced in providing representation at both inquests and pre-inquests reviews.
-She quickly identifies issues to ensure effective case management and the management of potential Regulation 28 (Reports to Prevent Future Deaths) issues.
-Naomi is happy to advice in conference at any stage of the proceedings.
+She quickly identifies issues to ensure effective case management such as the necessity of expert evidence and the management of potential Regulation 28 (Reports to Prevent Future Deaths) issues.
+Naomi is happy to advise in conference at any stage of the proceedings.

-Naomi regularly provides seminars and lecture on Coronial law, having recently provided a seminar to over 100 delegates.
+Naomi provides seminars and lectures on Coronial law, having recently provided a seminar to over 100 delegates.

 - An inquest touching upon the death of a supported living resident following the ingestion by them of cleaning fluid.
 The issues were the procedure surrounding the storage and use of the cleaning products, and the delay taken in calling the emergency services.
 Naomi represented the supported living provider.